-Fan cooling - Prevents overheating, and allows more rapid flash shots (assuming recycle time allows it).
-With no fan, the Impacts include substantial warnings about heat, say to allow it to cool after rapid flashing.
-All fans are not equal of course.
-Speedlights don't have fans, and heat is a problem for them too, but all but the cheapest studio lights will have a fan.
+Fan cooling: Prevents damage from overheating, and allows more rapid flash shots (assuming recycle time allows it).
+With no fan, the Impacts include substantial damage warnings about heat, say to allow it to cool after rapid flashing.
+All fans are not equal and speedlights don't have fans, and heat is a problem for them too, but all but the cheapest studio lights will have a fan.